 1. Students or teachers.
-If you live close to a school or university, a student or a teacher are likely prospects to be your tenants.
-Students depend on the financial backing of parents or earn on side income, and teachers draw income from employment, so there is financial stability when you choose them as tenants.
+A student or teacher will likely be your tenant if you live near a school or university.
+Students depend on parents’ financial backing or earn on side income, and teachers draw income from employment, so there is financial stability when you choose them as tenants.

 3. White-collar workers.
-For those who have more stable jobs and can afford to pay for more privacy and comfort, a decent room with ensuite bathroom, a small bed and cooking facilities may be more suitable.
+For those with more stable jobs and who can afford to pay for more privacy and comfort, a decent room with an ensuite bathroom, a small bed, and cooking facilities may be more suitable.

 - 6-10 rooms